Instruction for All Ages:

 In 2013-14, Pete taught music (including composition, theory, and history) at Northern Virginia Community College in Sterling, VA.

-In 2014, Pete began teaching music at The Newton School (grades K-8) in Sterling, VA.
+In 2014-19, Pete taught one-on-one lessons in piano, guitar, percussion, ukulele, voice, and composition; taught some music classes; and directed recitals at The Newton School (grades K-8) in Sterling, VA.

 Coming Soon!
 You will be able to purchase Pete's PDF files on fundamentals of music and other items.
 Download some free PDFs here: Learning Tools »